AndreRudolph/impulsephp-doc/docs/controller_listeners.md

 <a name="listeners"></a>
 ### Controller listeners

 Just defining the controller as itself for initial tasks is by far not the only feature.
-As you maybe noticed, controllers can also work as event listeners as well.
+As you have maybe noticed, controllers can also work as event listeners as well.
 Consider the following example.

 <pre class="line-numbers language-markup">
 <code class="language-markup">&lt;impulse&gt;